HLA A1-B8-DR3-DQ2: In systemic lupus erythromatosus

 The "HL-A1,8 phenotype" was found to be associated with severe systemic lupus erythematosus (SLE) (renal and central nervous system involvement) in Caucasian patients.
 Two-point haplotype analysis between TNFB(B*01 allele) and HLA show that the allele is in linkage disequilibrium with HLA-A1, Cw7, B8, C4A(Null), DR3, DQ2.5.
 The entire haplotype, A1-Cw7-B8-TNFB*1-C4A(Null)-DR3-DQ2, is increased in patients and the genetic susceptibility to SLE cannot be distinguished.
 Linkage could not be extended to HLA-DPB1 locus.
 Outside of Europe the DRB1*0301 and DR3-DQ2 loci have been linked to disease independently of A1::DQ2 haplotype.
 DR3 is found to correlate with anti-Ro/La antibodies in SLE.

 In inclusion body myositis, polymyositis and dermatomyositis

 HLA-DR3 has been consistently observed at high frequencies in inclusion body myositis in caucasians.
-DR3 was found to correlate also with Jo-1 antiboidy presence.
+DR3 was found to correlate also with Jo-1 antibody presence.

 Studies of sporadic inclusion body myositis indicate association with A1:DQ2 haplotype.

 More recent studies indicate that risk lies solely between B8-DR3 region, this includes 3 class I genes, the class III gene region, and 2 class II genes.
 Research published in October 2015 by the National Institute of Environmental Health Sciences compared 1,710 cases of either adult- or juvenile-onset myositis, with 4,724 control subjects.
 They found that multiple genes that make up AH8.1 define the genetic risk for all types of myositis.